 6. No recognition

-Rewarding employees is necessary to keep staff morale up, where employees feel that their efforts are recognized and are compelled to maintain their performance levels.
+Rewarding employees is necessary to keep staff morale up.
+Employees need to feel that their efforts are recognized and are compelled to maintain their performance levels.
 Over and above the standard yearly increase given, a business owner and/or manager may decide to provide additional rewards based on the following:

 - Timeous and accurate work.
 The majority of your staff complement will consist of the good ‘worker bee.’
 This category of workers is happy doing routine tasks.
 They are consistent, diligent, and reliable.
 They are committed and are usually your long-standing employees whose length of service to the business should be rewarded.